Codesee-io/docs/docs/updating.md

 }
 ```

-Alter this text to add {hosted: true} to your CodeSee plugin as shown below.
+Alter this text to add `{hosted: true}` to your CodeSee plugin.
+If `“@codesee/instrument”` is not currently wrapped in its own array in your file, you will need to do so, as shown below.
+If it is already wrapped in its own array as shown here `[“@codesee/instrument”]`, please add `{hosted: true}` to the array as shown below.

 ```
 module.exports = function override(config, env) {